sketchout/RoboND-Kinematics-Project/my_writeup.md

 di | (link offset) | signed distance from X^i−1 to X^i measured along Z^i
 θi | (joint angle) | angle between X^i−1 to X^i measured about Z^i in a right-hand sense.

-2) Get difference from kr210.urdf.xacro  and get parameter
+2) Get difference(Δ) from the kr210.urdf.xacro  and calculate the DH parameters

 ![alt text][dh_param_all]